Alternatives To Condoms | Smart Safe Choices

 Exploring Alternatives To Condoms: A Comprehensive Guide

 Condoms have long been the go-to method for contraception and protection against sexually transmitted infections (STIs).
 However, they’re not the only option.
-Whether due to allergies, personal preference, or other reasons, many seek alternatives that still offer effective protection.
+Whether due to allergies, personal preference, or other reasons, many seek alternatives that still offer effective pregnancy prevention.
 This article dives deep into various methods available today, breaking down how they work, their pros and cons, and what you should consider before choosing one.

 Hormonal Birth Control Methods